 SEC.
-3.11 RISK, NEEDS, AND RESPONSIVITY MODEL
+3.12 RISK, NEEDS, AND RESPONSIVITY MODEL

 Providers must adhere to the Risk, Needs and Responsivity (RNR) model when providing sex offender treatment.
-Each provider shall base the dosage of treatment on the offender's risk to reoffend using the STATIC or stable risk assessment tool.
-The time spent in treatment and the frequency of treatment should be higher for high-risk offenders and tapper down for lower risk offenders.
-Additionally, each provider should have a low risk/aftercare sex offender treatment track to allow them to be treated separately from higher risk offenders for a shorter duration.
+Each provider shall base the dosage of treatment on the offender's risk to reoffend using the STATIC or Stable risk assessment tool.
+The time spent in treatment and the frequency of treatment should be higher for high-risk offenders and taper down for lower risk offenders.
+Additionally, each provider should have a low-risk sex offender treatment track to allow them to be treated separately from higher risk offenders for a shorter duration.

-Institution sex offender treatment contracts currently provide services primarily to male offenders but may additionally include services to female offenders if needed.
+Sex offender treatment contracts provide services primarily to male offenders but will include services to female offenders if needed.
 Gender numbers are not fixed but may vary throughout the term of the contract.
 If provided, services to female offenders must be provided separately from services to male offenders.